African All Stars Transfer News & Rumours: Crystal Palace close to signing Nigeria’s Olise

 No concrete offer from Chelsea for Tapsoba

-Bayer Leverkusen centre-back Edmond Tapsoba is yet to receive concrete transfer offer amid interests from Premier League clubs.
+Bayer Leverkusen centre-back Edmond Tapsoba is yet to receive a concrete transfer offer amid interest from Premier League clubs.

 Metro claims the Burkina Faso international is attracting interest from Chelsea and Arsenal but he will spend the 2021-22 season in the Bundesliga.